Aksh-Bansal-dev/arcade/README.md

 # Arcade

-A text-based easy-to-play CLI game written in go.
+A text-based CLI game written in go.

 ## How to play